h5law/pokt-ibc-integration/README.md

-# Pocket Network IBC Roadmap
+# Pocket Network ↔ IBC

 _NOTE: This is a living document and is subject to change, as and when any unidentified hurdles become identified._